How To Bypass Age Verification in 2026 [Tested]

 Keep in mind that using a VPN is legal in most countries.
 However, there are bans in a few regions, such as Russia and North Korea, and U.S. laws apply to providers rather than users.

-How to bypass age verification with a VPN (step-by-step instructions)
+How to get around age verification (step-by-step instructions)

 A VPN routes your internet traffic through a remote server, so websites see the server’s location instead of your device’s.
 That simple swap can stop many age checks from triggering, though it won’t defeat more rigorous ID-based systems.